Why Glycerin is Above All Other Extracts

 Some people do not like the taste, due to the alcohol, and that is why a non-alcoholic tincture can be a great option for some.

-Herbal Papaya has a completely alcohol-free extract.
-You can order at www.herbalpapaya.com.
+Herbal Goodness has a completely alcohol-free extract.
+You can order at www.herbalgoodnessco.com.

 Our glycerin extract is the only papaya leaf extract that you can add to any liquid and not have the extract be altered or changed.
 Most children, including mine, can take this extract straight and will ask for more.
 For picky children, try adding to juice.
 Grape juice works well or you can try mixing it in their jelly sandwich.